chubin/cheat.sh/README.md

     curl cht.sh/clojure/variadic+function?QT
 ```

+Full list of all options described below and in `/:help`.

-Try to ask your own queries.
-Try to follow these rules when making your queries:
+Try your own queries.
+Follow these rules:

 1. Try to be more specific (`/python/append+file` is better than `/python/file` and `/python/append`);
 2. Ask practical question if possible (yet theoretical question are possible too);